UnFamousSoul/gendermodfolia/README.md

-# Female Gender Mod Plugin
+# Plugin for Wildfire's Female Gender Mod

 This is a Spigot plugin that allows clients using [Wildfire's Female Gender Mod](https://modrinth.com/mod/female-gender) to have synced configs when playing on a Spigot server.
 This plugin was made by me as a member of the community and is